sompaak/Terraform-Gcloud/README.md

 ### /cloudbuild-docker

+In order to execure this execution point - gcloud builds submit --config=docker.yaml

 #### /cloudbuild-docker/Dockerfile

 The following Dockerfile contains terraform along with gcloud sdk.
 As a part of the gcloud sdk kubectl is installed.
 For this reason kubectl does not need to be installed separately.